antononcube/Raku-LLM-Functions/README.md

 ```
 # **Ingredients:**
 #
-# * 1 head of cabbage, shredded
+# * 1 head of cabbage, thinly sliced
-# * 1 carrot, shredded
+# * 1 carrot, grated
 # * 1/2 cup of mayonnaise
-# * 1/4 cup of sour cream
+# * 1/2 cup of sour cream
+# * 1 teaspoon of salt
-# * 1/4 cup of chopped fresh dill
+# * 1/2 teaspoon of black pepper
 # * 1/4 cup of chopped fresh parsley
-# * Salt and pepper to taste
 #
 # **Instructions:**
 #
-# 1. In a large bowl, combine the cabbage, carrots, mayonnaise, sour cream, dill, parsley, salt, and pepper.
+# 1. In a large bowl, combine the cabbage, carrot, mayonnaise, sour cream, salt, and pepper.
 # 2. Stir until well combined.
-# 3. Serve immediately or chill for later.
+# 3. Garnish with fresh parsley and serve immediately.
 #
 # **Tips:**
 #
+# * To make the salad ahead of time, store it in the refrigerator for up to 2 days.
-# * For a more flavorful salad, marinate the cabbage and carrots in a mixture of vinegar, sugar, and salt for several hours before adding the other ingredients.
+# * For a more flavorful salad, marinate the cabbage and carrot in the dressing for at least 30 minutes before serving.
 # * Feel free to add other vegetables to the salad, such as cucumbers, tomatoes, or radishes.
-# * Top the salad with croutons or crumbled bacon for a more hearty dish.
+# * Serve the salad with your favorite Russian dishes, such as borscht, pelmeni, or chicken Kiev.
-#
-# **Enjoy!**
 ```

 --------